 Calcium is a fundamental mineral a body needs to maintain strong bones.
-Calcium is the most abundant mineral in the body and we take it for granted.
-Most calcium in the body resides bones and teeth, giving them hardness and structural strength.
+Calcium is one of the most abundant mineral in the body and earth.

 Fun Calcium Facts!

 1. Calcium is a chemical element on the periodic table.2.
 Calcium was isolated and first discovered by Cornish chemist and inventor Humphry Davy in 1808.3.
 Calcium is a solid at room temperature.